ScribesZone/ScribesTools/docs/useocl/index.rst

     .. image:: media/USEOCL-video.jpg

-3. Use the reference documentation |use-documentation|.
+3. Use the reference documentation |useDocumentation|.
     Use this document as a reference, for instance to check something about USE OCL language.
 Note that chapter 6 (page 82) contains the list of OCL operations supported by OCL USE.